PurabSaini/fullstack-assessment/README.md

    In other words, undefined did not correspond to any valid option, so the dropdown remained stuck showing the previously selected label.

    Fix:
-   By setting value to an empty string ("") when no category is selected, the Select component correctly interprests this as the absence of a selection and reverts to displaying the placeholder “All Categories.”
+   By setting value to an empty string ("") when no category is selected, the Select component correctly interprets this as the absence of a selection and reverts to displaying the placeholder “All Categories.”
 This ensures the dropdown visually resets when the page re-renders after the user clicks “Clear Filters.”

 4. Redundant Subcategory Selection